 The Principal is delegated the authority to issue school keys and codes to staff members.
-The Principal, in turn, accepts responsibility for the security of the school and for ensuring that it is used only for activities and purposes approved by the District.
+He/she, in turn, accepts responsibility for the security of the school and for ensuring that it is used only for activities and purposes approved by the District.

 The Director of Operations is delegated the authority to issue keys and codes for all non-school buildings.
-The Director of Operations, in turn, accepts responsibility for the security of non-school buildings.
+He/She, in turn, accepts responsibility for the security of non-school buildings.